h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 ## Objective

-As Machine Learning (ML) continues to grow, more industries, from healthcare to banking, adopt machine learning models to generate predictions.
+As Machine Learning grows, more industries, from healthcare to banking, adopt machine learning models to generate predictions.
 These predictions are being used to justify the cost of healthcare and for loan approvals or denials.
 For regulated industries that are adopting machine learning, the **interpretability** of models is a requirement.
 In Machine Learning, **interpretability** can be defined as “the ability to explain or present in understandable terms to a human [being].”[1]

-Few of the motivations for interpretability are:
+A few of the motivations for interpretability are as follows:
 - Better human understanding of impactful technologies
 - Regulation compliance and General Data Protection Regulations (GDPRs)
 - Check and balance against accidental or intentional discrimination
 - Hacking and adversarial attacks
 - Alignment with US FTC and OMB guidance on transparency and explainability
-- Prevent the building of excessive Machine Learning Technical Debt
+- Prevent the building of excessive Technical Debt in Machine Learning
 - More in-depth insight and understanding of your data

-In this tutorial, we will build a machine learning model using the famous **Default of Credit Card Clients Dataset**.
-We will use the dataset to build a classification model that will predict the probability of default payment by credit card clients using the data provided.
+This tutorial will build a machine learning model using the famous **Default of Credit Card Clients Dataset**.
+We will use the dataset to build a classification model that will predict the probability of clients defaulting on their next credit card payment.
 In contrast to previous tutorials, we will focus on the most leading methods and concepts for explaining and interpreting Machine Learning models.
 Therefore, we will not focus so much on the experiment itself.
-Instead, we would shift our attention to how we can use the following metrics that a model generates (or we can generate) to truly understand our built model: results, graphs, scores, and reason code values.
+Instead, we would shift our attention to using the following metrics and graphs that Driverless AI generates to truly understand our built model: results, graphs, scores, and reason code values.
 In particular, we will explore the following graphs in Driverless AI:

 - Global Shapley
 - Local Shapley